-We are subject to securities class action lawsuits that could adversely affect our business.
+We are subject to securities class action lawsuits and shareholder derivative lawsuits that could adversely affect our business.
 This litigation, and potential similar or related litigation, could result in substantial damages and may divert management's time and attention from our business.

-Beginning on May 27, 2014, three putative securities class action lawsuits (the "Federal Class Actions") were commenced in the United States District Court for the Middle District of Tennessee against us, and certain of our officers and directors, alleging violations by the defendants of Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder.
+Beginning on May 27, 2014, three putative securities class action lawsuits (the "Federal Class Actions") were commenced in the United States District Court for the Middle District of Tennessee against us, and H. Craig Dees, Timothy C. Scott and Peter R. Culpepper, (the "Defendants"), alleging violations by the Defendants of Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder.
 The Federal Class Actions allege, among other things, that the defendants made false and materially misleading statements and failed to disclose material information regarding our application to the FDA for BTD of PV-10.

 On July 9, 2014, the Company and the Federal Class Action plaintiffs filed joint motions to consolidate the cases and transfer them to United States District Court for the Eastern District of Tennessee.
 By order dated July 16, 2014, the United States District Court for the Middle District of Tennessee consolidated the Federal Class Actions and transferred them to the United States District Court for the Eastern District of Tennessee.
-On November 26, 2014, the United States District Court for the Eastern District of Tennessee.
-On November 26, 2014, the United States District Court for the Eastern District of Tennessee.
+Since the consolidation and transfer of the Federal Class Actions, several shareholders have filed motions seeking their appointment as the "Lead Plaintiff" to direct the class action litigation.
+The United States District Court for the Eastern District of Tennessee scheduled a hearing for November 11, 2014 to determine which shareholder should be appointed Lead Plaintiff.

 On November 26, 2014, the United States District Court for the Eastern District of Tennessee (the "Court") entered an order appointing Fawwaz Hamati as the Lead Plaintiff in the Securities Litigation, with the Law Firm of Glancy Binkow & Goldberg, LLP as counsel to Lead Plaintiff.
 On February 3, 2015, the Court entered an order compelling the Lead Plaintiff to file a consolidated amended complaint within 60 days of entry of the order.
-As of March 4, 2015, the Lead Plaintiff has yet to file a consolidated amended complaint.